cc-hpc-itwm/tarantella/docs/source/why_tarantella.rst

 ============  ====================================

-First we look at the speedups that Tarantella can achieve when scaling up the number of devices for the ResNet50 model trained with the ImageNet dataset.
+First we look at the speedups that Tarantella can achieve when scaling up the number of devices for the ResNet-50 model trained with the ImageNet dataset.
-ResNet50 is one of the most studied deep neural networks for computer vision tasks, featuring `50` layers and over `23 million` trainable parameters.
+ResNet-50 is one of the most studied deep neural networks for computer vision tasks, featuring over `23 million` trainable parameters.

 More specifically, Figure 1 illustrates the runtime per epoch on the `HPC-DA` cluster, when using up to `96` GPUs.
-Figure 2 showcases the same experiment performed on CPUs on the `SuperMUC-NG` machine, showing that training ResNet50 distributedly scales on up to `256` processes.
+Figure 2 showcases the same experiment performed on CPUs on the `SuperMUC-NG` machine, showing that training ResNet-50 distributedly scales on up to `256` processes.
-Compared to the baseline single-device runtime of the ResNet50 model using TensorFlow 2.2, Tarantella succeeds in training the model **62x faster** on the CPU cluster and **57x faster** on the GPUs.
+Compared to the baseline single-device runtime of the ResNet-50 model using TensorFlow 2.2, Tarantella succeeds in training the model **62x faster** on the CPU cluster and **57x faster** on the GPUs.